 TA CKLES

-Season G Plays UT AT-TOT TFL Sacks 3DS QBP FR FF PBU INT
+Season G Plays UT AT-TOT TFL Sacks 3DS OBP FR FF PBU INT

 2008 12 145 6 3- 9 2- 4 0- 0 0 1 0 0 2 1

 2009 12 586 24 17-41 3-27 2-25 3 1 0 0 4 0

-2010 10 496 19 5-24 4- 7 1- 0 4 2 0 0 0 0
+2010 11 557 21 6-27 5-10 1- 0 4 2 0 0 0 0

-Totals 34 1,340 49 25-74 9-38 3-25 7 4 0 0 6 1
+Totals 35 1 401 51 26_77 10-41 3-25 7 4 0 0 6 1

-- Rippy is listed second on the depth chart at the mike (inside) linebacker spot along with Derrick Webb behind fifth year senior Michael Sipili. - Rippy saw action on just over half (35-of-66) the snaps at Toledo in 2009 in his second collegiate game and responded with three tackles and a quarterback hurry on defense, and he blocked two punts on special teams. - Rippy can be credited with helping the Colorado coaching staff discover standout tailback Rodney Stewart, as he told running backs coach Darian Hagan about Stewart, his friend over the last four to five years. - Rippy and Stewart learned that they are in fact cousins just before arriving in Boulder (but after they had known each other for several years).
+- Rippy is listed second on the depth chart at the mike (inside) linebacker spot along with Derrick Webb behind fifth year senior Michael Sipili. - Rippy has been coming on strong on special teams' of late, and against Kansas State in week 11, he registered seven points.
+He was twice the first player down field on kickoffs, he had one wedge break, one knockdown or springing block on kick return and two solo tackles, one of which was inside the opponent 20 yard line. - Rippy saw action on just over half (35-of-66) the snaps at Toledo in 2009 in his second collegiate game and responded with three tackles and a quarterback hurry on defense, and he blocked two punts on special teams. - Rippy can be credited with helping the Colorado coaching staff discover standout tailback Rodney Stewart, as he told running backs coach Darian Hagan about Stewart, his friend over the last four to five years. - Rippy and Stewart learned that they are in fact cousins just before arriving in Boulder (but after they had known each other for several years).
 They are, in fact, first cousins once removed, and they both showed up to a family barbeque without knowing they are related.
-The two have roomed together since arriving on campus.

-- Rippy has an extremely large family; his paternal grandparents have over 90 grandchildren and several of his cousins are playing or have played college football and basketball.
+The two have roomed together since arriving on campus. - Rippy has an extremely large family; his paternal grandparents have over 90 grandchildren and several of his cousins are playing or have played college football and basketball.
 He squared off against a first cousin, James Davis, who was a sophomore running back at Wyoming when the teams met in 2009.
 A cousin, Chris Wright, is a sophomore basketball player at Dayton while cousin Greg Moore played basketball at Cincinnati. - He is an accomplished basketball player, he received interest to play basketball from both Toledo and Xavier.